An in-depth astrological and numerological perspective on the crises facing us in Australia and globally.

 Astrology’s view on opening the economy

 Several days after the North Node of the Moon transitioned into the commercially oriented sign Gemini, the North Node hovered over the cusp (doorway) of the 2nd House of money and finance in the Sydney Federation Chart.
 This signalled a new focus for Australia.
 The baton was about to pass from the 3rd House of education and commerce.
-The economy would become a prominent focus for the nation.
+The economy would therefore become a prominent focus for the nation.

 On 8th May, prime minister Morrison announced his ‘3 step plan’ to gradually re-open the Australian economy and manage the nation’s return to normality.
 The North Node moved fully into the 2nd House of the Sydney Chart on 17th May.
 And news was emerging that a new industrial relations compact would be sought to boost jobs and reform the economy.